RockefellerArchiveCenter/reading-room-manual/index.md

 The RAC provides duplication services for paper photocopies, PDF files, and high-resolution scans of both documents and photographs for a fee.
 We also duplicate moving images and audio formats.
 The current fee schedule for duplication services is available on [the RAC website](http://www.rockarch.org/).
 All PDF and photocopy orders are completed on or under 60 business days from the day orders are submitted.
 High-resolution scans are completed on or under 30 business days from the day orders are submitted.

 #### Initializing Document & Still Image Duplication Requests
 If researchers are interested in having material duplicated, they should complete the citation information on the appropriate flag, put the flag around the item(s), and let you know when they are done with the box.
 Place a flag of the same color outside the box to mark there is a duplication order.
-You will initialize the request in Aeon by following the steps in the Aeon Guides for the RAC folder (`/S:/Inter-Office/Reference/Aeon Guides for the RAC`).
+You will initialize the request in Aeon by following the steps in the Aeon Guides for the RAC folder (/S:/Inter-Office/Reference/Aeon Guides for the RAC).

 ### Using Equipment and Special Formats

 #### Microfilm
 The Archive Center has several digital microfilm readers, allowing users to capture and save documents as digital files (PDFs, JPGs, etc.).
 Researchers wishing to view microfilm should be given a brief tutorial on proper operation of the microfilm machines and software, as well as proper handling of the microfilm.
 Researchers typically will use a USB device, email, or a cloud storage service to save their copies, although the machines are connected to a printer.
-Instructions on use of the machines are found in `S:\Inter-Office\Reference\Reading Room Information\Instructions for using the ST Viewscan`.
+Instructions on use of the machines are found in S:\Inter-Office\Reference\Reading Room Information\Instructions for using the ST Viewscan.

 If a reel of microfilm breaks, do not put it back in its box and mark it for resehelving.
-Follow the steps for reporting the break that are found in `S:\Inter-Office\Archival\Special Formats\Microfilm repair`.
+Follow the steps for reporting the break that are found in S:\Inter-Office\Archival\Special Formats\Microfilm repair.

 #### Photographs
 Photographs should be handled with the nitrile gloves (or cotton gloves for latex-intolerant researchers) available in the Reading Room.
 However, photographs housed in mylar sleeves can be handled without gloves.
 Do not allow researchers to remove photographs from mylar sleeves without the permission of the Head of Reference.
 Do not allow researchers to move around the room with photographs, even if the sleeves cause glare as they take images.